Retail Services Price Index (RSPI)

 Data sources and methodology

-The target population consists of all establishments classified to the retail sector on the Business Register (BR) as defined by the North American Industry Classification System (NAICS 2002), excluding Automobile and Other Motor Vehicle Dealers and Non-Store Retailers (NAICS 4411, 4412 and 454).
+For the RSPI, the target population consists of all enterprises with at least one establishment classified to the retail sector (NAICS 44-45) on the Business Register (BR) as defined by the North American Industry Classification System (NAICS 2007), excluding Automobile and Other Motor Vehicle Dealers and Non-Store Retailers (NAICS 4411, 4412 and 454).

-Pricing methodologies and questionnaire design were researched and based on internationally accepted practices and improved through consultation and collaboration with industry experts and the Questionnaire Design and Research Centre at Statistics Canada.
+Pricing methodologies and questionnaire design were researched and based on internationally accepted practice.
+The Retail Trade Price Report was developed and tested through consultation and collaboration with retailers, industry experts and the Questionnaire Design and Research Centre at Statistics Canada.

 This is a sample survey with a cross-sectional design and a longitudinal follow-up.

-The frame is those units on Statistics Canada's Business Register classified to the retail sector (NAICS 44-45).
+The frame consists of those units on Statistics Canada's Business Register with at 1east one operation classified to the retail sector (NAICS 44-45).
 The population is stratified by 5-digit NAICS and by size based on revenue.
 The sample is allocated to strata by revenue and selected based on probability proportional to size using Sequential Poisson sampling.
-The sampling unit is at the establishment level within an enterprise by NAICS cluster.
+The sampling unit is at the enterprise level.

 Responding to this survey is mandatory.